Morris, Connecticut

 Morris is a town in Litchfield County, Connecticut, United States.
 The population was 2,256 at the 2020 census.
+The town is part of the Northwest Hills Planning Region.

-Europeans first began to settle the area that became Morris about 1723.
+Europeans first began to settle the area that became Morris circa 1723.
 Originally part of the town of Litchfield, it was called the South Farms because of its location 5 mi south of the center.
 Designated a separate Congregational parish in 1767 and incorporated as a town in 1859, it was named after native son James Morris, a Yale graduate, Revolutionary War officer, and founder of one of the first co-educational secondary schools in the nation.